canosp/canosp.github.io/_pages/faculty.md

 ### What to Expect as a Faculty Mentor
 - Handle student applications and screening
 - Handle distribution of mid-term and final evaluations from mentors
-- Make yourself available to CANOSP students at your school (e.g. office hours)
+- Make yourself available to CANOSP students at your school (e.g., office hours)
 - Help disseminate information about CANOSP to your department
-- Be responsive to communications from CANOSP Organizers and Project Mentors
+- Be responsive to communications from CANOSP organizers and project mentors

 ### Faculty Mentor Form